TrustLLMeu/trustllm-envs/README.md

-Container-based environments for the TrustLLM EU project, with support for [llm-foundry](https://github.com/mosaicml/llm-foundry) and [NeMo](https://github.com/NVIDIA/NeMo) (planned).
+Container-based environments for the TrustLLM EU project, with support for [llm-foundry](https://github.com/mosaicml/llm-foundry) and [NeMo](https://github.com/NVIDIA/NeMo).
 The repository also includes example scripts for JSC systems.

 ## Usage